benjaminchodroff/ConsensusLayerWithdrawalProtection/README.md

 Volunteer to run the broadcast of change-operations-clwp-mainnet.json on your node to help protect the community.

 ### Goerli
 The steps above are tested to work with Goerli as well.
-Use the change-operations-clwp-goerli.json file.
+Use the offline-preparation.json.goerli.tar.gz file, and place your change-operations.json file in the goerli directory as validatorIndex.json per each validator.

 ## Support